DakshJn/SmartCity/README.md

 3) In order to get each piece of information we need to go for help desk.
 It’s a limited system and fewer users friendly. <br>
 4) The existing system is a manual system.
 The manual system gives us very less security for saving data.<br>

+# Proposed System
+1) The Proposed System provides an online information about the city going to visit. <br>
+2) It also provides additional services to the registered user.
+User Friendliness is provided in the application with various controls provided by system Rich User Interface. <br>
+3) The system makes the overall project management much easier and flexible.
+The city information files can be stored in centralized database which can be maintained by the system.<br>